 By Michael Ormsby

 Education has become a critical issue in America.
 39 million Americans lack a basic, essential educational achievement: a high school diploma.
-What skills do these Americans need in order to get a GED® diploma and move ahead in today’s economy?
+What skills do these Americans need in order to get a GED® certificate and move ahead in today's economy?

 500,000 People Will Pass the GED This Year.